 In either case, bring your headlamp or hire one from the entry to see the spectacular stalactites and stalagmites.
 One of the best off-the-beaten-path activities in Belize was that.

 The sapphire blue hole, a natural pool perfect for a relaxing swim, was created when a limestone cave collapsed.
-Hence, it is one of the best things to do in Belize.

 1.17.
 Macal River Lagoon